MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-advancedmaker.md

   - PowerApps
   - Powerplatform
 ---
-# ALM Accelerator for Power Platform Advanced Maker Experience (Preview)
+# ALM Accelerator for Power Platform advanced maker experience (Preview)

 > [!NOTE]
 > ALM Accelerator for Power Platform (AA4PP) is currently in public preview.
 Please see [Issues currently tagged as vnext](https://github.com/microsoft/coe-starter-kit/issues?q=is%3Aopen+is%3Aissue+label%3Aalm-accelerator+label%3Avnext) for the Roadmap to be completed prior to general availability.
 While the tool is in Public Preview, you should expect that there will be breaking changes and frequent updates to address feedback from preview members.
 Additionally, the Public Preview is reliant on the experimental [Power Apps Source File Pack and Unpack Utility](https://github.com/microsoft/PowerApps-Language-Tooling) that is being developed separately from AA4PP.

-## Demo: ALM Accelerator Advanced Maker Experience
+## Demo: ALM Accelerator advanced maker experience

-Watch how to use the ALM Accelerator for Power Platform solution [Demo Videos](https://github.com/microsoft/coe-starter-kit/CenterofExcellenceALMAccelerator/WALKTHROUGHS.md)
+Watch how to use the ALM Accelerator for Power Platform solution.
+[Demo Videos](https://github.com/microsoft/coe-starter-kit/CenterofExcellenceALMAccelerator/WALKTHROUGHS.md)

-## Walkthrough: ALM Accelerator Advanced Maker Experience
+## Walk-through: ALM Accelerator advanced maker experience

 1. Once you have installed and configured the app, launch it from your Environment under Apps by select **ALM Accelerator for Power Platform**.